vrettasm/MeanFieldVarGP/README.md

 dimensional systems the original (full) [VGPA](https://github.com/vrettasm/VGPA) algorithm is preferred because it provides a one-dimensional version that makes everything much faster.

+2. [Ornstein-Uhlenbeck (1D).](src/examples/example_OU.ipynb) Another one-dimensional system that is well known and studied.

-2. [Lorenz '63 (3D).](src/examples/example_L63.ipynb) The second system considered is the chaotic Lorenz 1963 model (the butterfly model).
+3. [Lorenz '63 (3D).](src/examples/example_L63.ipynb) The third system considered is the chaotic Lorenz 1963 model (the butterfly model).
 Again, even though this is not very high dimensional it helps with ensuring that the code will perform as expected on more than 1D systems, in terms of matrix multiplications.

-3. [Lorenz '96 (40D)](src/examples/example_L96.ipynb) The third system provided here is a stochastic version of the famous Lorenz 1996 model (minimal weather like model).
+4. [Lorenz '96 (40D)](src/examples/example_L96.ipynb) The fourth system provided here is a stochastic version of the famous Lorenz 1996 model (minimal weather like model).
 The original paper describes a system with forty dimensions (D=40).
-But the cool thing is that since the system equations are in a circular framework the system can actually be extended to any number of dimensions.
+But the cool thing is that since the system equations are in a circular framework the system can actually be extended to any number of dimensions (see the last example below).

-As described in the paper, we applied this algorithm for D=1000.
-Here we have the example with D=40, but we have tested it for higher dimensions too.
+5. [Lorenz '96 (500D)](src/examples/example_500D.ipynb) The last system we used is the Lorenz '96
+model but with D=500.
+In this example we set the observations to 25% of the true systems dimension (i.e. d=125).
+This system is very difficult to perform inference, since not only we have sparse observations in time, but we also have partially observed state vectors.

 ### Contact